zhuzhe1983/blinkt/README.md

 https://shop.pimoroni.com/products/blinkt

-Eight super-bright RGB LED indicators, ideal for adding visual notifications to your Raspberry Pi on their own or on a pHAT stacking header.
+Eight super-bright RGB LED indicators, ideal for adding visual notifications to your Jetson Nano on their own or on a pHAT stacking header.

 ## Installing